 If you need immediate medical attention, call the national emergency service: 112

-In less immediate needs of medical care, the closest health center can be found in Dalsbruk:
+If there is no need for immediate attention, you can visit the closest health center by yourself.
+It can be found in Dalsbruk:

 Dalsbruk Health Center